How to Add Embed Video in WordPress?

 Customizing Embedded Videos

-Once you’ve embedded a video in your WordPress site, you might want to customize its appearance and playback behavior to better suit your content and audience engagement strategy.
-Here are some ways to adjust video size, aspect ratio, and other playback options:
+Once you’ve embedded a video in your WordPress site, you might want to customize its appearance and playback behavior to fit your content and audience engagement strategy.
+Here are ways to adjust video size, aspect ratio, and other playback options:

 Customizing Embedded Videos

-• If you’ve embedded the clip using a Gutenberg block, select the video block in your editor.
+• If you embedded the clip using a Gutenberg block, select the video block in your editor.

 • In the block settings sidebar, look for options to adjust the width and height of the element.
 Some blocks also offer pre-set aspect ratio options.

 • For more control, you can use custom CSS to set specific dimensions or aspect ratios.
-Add the CSS code to your theme’s customizer under ‘Additional CSS’ or within your child theme’s stylesheet.
+Add the CSS code to your theme’s customizer under ‘Additional CSS’ or in your child theme’s stylesheet.

 .your-video-class {